 Standing postures like Mountain Pose (Tadasana) help with shoulder pain as you learn to relax your shoulders and stand tall.
 It stimulates blood circulation, regulates blood pressure and helps the digestive system.

 Another yoga pose that most yogis love is child’s pose (Balasana).
 It is when you kneel onto your knees and let your hips fall back as you stretch out your hips and spine.
 If you practice yoga, you will love this asana, and if you’re an instructor make sure to include Balasana as a resting pose in your yoga sequence!

-There are many different types of yoga including Sivananda, Iyengar yoga, Hatha yoga, Yin yoga, raja yoga, and kundalini.
+There are many different types of yoga styles, including Sivananda, Iyengar yoga, Hatha yoga, Yin yoga, raja yoga, and kundalini.
 Once you feel steady in your asana practice you can incorporate different breathing techniques and hold the postures for long periods.
 There are many variations to asana, and people love to get creative with their vinyasa flow.

 You can also find yoga exercises that will improve your balance and concentration.
 Yoga is scientifically proven to improve your health and well-being and asanas are a great place to start!